 Unconditional promises to give are recognized as revenue in the period the pledge is received.
 Conditional promises to give are recognized when the conditions on which they depend are substantially met.
-Educare uses the specific allowance method to determine uncollectible promises to give.
-Any allowance is based on previous experience and management's analysis of specific promises made.
+Contributions receivable consist of unconditional promises to give that have no yet been received.
 Government receivables consist of amounts the Organization has incurred expenditures for in compliance with specific contract or grant provisions.
-There was no allowance for uncollectible promises to give at June 30, 2023 as management believes all contributions will be collected.
+Parent and state receivables consist of amounts due from parents as well as state grant amounts due for student enrollment.